benjiesun666-gif/transformer-go-tpu/design.md

 # Project Design Document: Transformer-based Go AI (TPU Edition)

 ## 1. Overview
 This project implements a complete reinforcement learning system for Go, built entirely with JAX/Flax.
-The core algorithm follows the AlphaZero paradigm: self‑play with Monte Carlo Tree Search (MCTS), and introduces a **Bayesian‑guided sparse MCTS** that dynamically prunes low‑potential actions using the network’s uncertainty output.
+The core algorithm follows the AlphaZero paradigm: self‑play with Monte Carlo Tree Search (MCTS) and introduces a **Bayesian‑guided sparse MCTS** that dynamically prunes low‑potential actions using the network’s uncertainty output.
 The entire pipeline is optimized for TPU execution, leveraging `jax.jit`, `jax.vmap`, and the `mctx` library to fuse MCTS and neural inference into an efficient XLA computation graph.
 A single TPU can perform thousands of concurrent self‑play games.

 The code is fully open‑source, aiming to explore Transformer architectures for Go and to provide a reproducible, scalable reinforcement learning baseline for the community.